 14 DAY SELF-ISOLATION REQUIREMENT - 16 March 2020

 - Applicants who are required to self- isolate for 14 days due to COVID -19 can request a waiver of the continuous employment criteria.
 A waiver request must include evidence of the need to self- isolate i.e. return date to Australia; close contact etc.

 - Applicants must still meet the 3/6 months employment criteria (either before and / or after the self-isolation period) at the date of Matrix submission.

 ACT BUSINESS CLOSURE /REDUCED WORKING HOURS - 25 March 2020

 - Applicants whose work hours are reduced, are required to take unpaid leave, or have lost their job due to the COVID -19 impact on an ACT business can request a waiver of the continuous employment criteria.
-A waiver request must include evidence from the employer confirming the period (start and end dates) of the business closure and / or reduced working hours.
+A waiver request must include a written statement from the employer confirming the period (start and end dates) of the business closure and / or reduced working hours.

 - Applicants must still meet the three / six months employment criteria before a 491 / 190 Matrix can be submitted.
 However each week worked that meets the 20 / 35 hrs pw criteria, either before, during and / or after the COVID -19 impact on ACT business, can be counted towards the period of claimed employment at date of matrix submission.